-Aomori Hiba Kitchen Cutting Board – Wasabi x Japana – Small
+Aomori Hiba Kitchen Cutting Board – Wasabi x Oishya – Small

 This Japanese Cutting Board has the right harness and excellent blade contact that will help you protect your knives.
 Aomori Hiba is one of the best materials for cutting boards and has a long-lasting rich, refreshing wooden smell which will fill your home with a sense of being surrounded by nature.

 – The board comes in a white neat minimalist box with a golden stamp of originality

 Although often overlooked, the cutting board is perhaps the most essential (after knives) tool in your kitchen for meal prep.
 Our Aomori Hiba Japanese Cutting Board is made of Japanese Aomori Hiba trees which have excellent characteristics, they are light, anti-bacterial, anti-allergic, ultra-lightweight, and anti-stain, making it a great material for cutting boards.
 They are durable and have a distinct fragrance similar to pine.